146 Commonwealth

 146 Commonwealth was designed and built in 1876-1877 by architect and builder George W. Pope, one of two contiguous houses (146-148 Commonwealth).
 In 1880, he designed and built a third house in a similar style at 144 Commonwealth.

 146 Commonwealth was built as the home of leather manufacturer and merchant Stephen Everett Westcott and his wife, Abbie Ann (Fuller) Westcott.
-He is shown as the owner on the original building permit application, dated May 15, 1876, on a permit amendment, dated March 5, 1877, to add a 35 foot long one story wooden ell to the rear of the building, and on the final building inspection report, dated October 12, 1877.
-The house was shown as 136 Commonwealth on all three documents.
+He is shown as the owner on the original building permit application, dated May 15, 1876, and on the final building inspection report, dated October 12, 1877.
+The house was shown as 136 Commonwealth on both documents.

 Stephen Wescott purchased the land for 146 Commonwealth on February 29, 1872, from the Commonwealth of Massachusetts.